comeaultresearch/simuHybrid/README.md

 # simuHybrid
-repo of .py scripts and .R wrappers for simulating hybrid swarms using the Python simuPOP environment.
+Scripts (.py scripts and .R wrappers) for simulating hybrid swarms using the Python simuPOP environment.
+Goal is to track allele frequency change within hybrid swarms at two type of loci: epistatic pairs and those additively affecting fitness in the environment.
+Hybrid swarms begin as a pool of F1s.

 Each "simuHybrid_schumer_model_*" script runs simulations of hybrid swarms, tracking allele frequencies at loci that affect the fitness of an individual and are arranged in one of three different genetic architectures: "dispersed", "interspersed", or "modular".